revagomes/website/designs/blog/protip-nko-quickstart.md

 # Instructions

-For these instructions you will need two keys, both avaiable on [your team page][]:
+For these instructions you will need two keys, both available on [your team page][]:

 ![Slug and secret](http://f.cl.ly/items/2v0e2D1C1H1m3t2w090c/Screen%20Shot%202011-08-26%20at%201.04.37%20PM.png)